ajitgoel/Notes/Azure-203-204-Exam/Azure204-ExamQuestionsDump.md

 Does the solution meet the goal?

 - A. No
-- B. Yes
+- ==B. Yes==

 [Hide Solution](https://www.examtopics.com/exams/microsoft/az-204/view/3/#) [  Discussion  **10**](https://www.examtopics.com/exams/microsoft/az-204/view/3/#)

 **Correct Answer:** *A*
-Specify custom warm-up.
+==Specify custom warm-up.
 Some apps might require custom warm-up actions before the swap.
 The applicationInitialization configuration element in web.config lets you specify custom initialization actions.
-The swap operation waits for this custom warm-up to finish before swapping with the target slot.
-Here's a sample web.config fragment.
+The swap operation waits for this custom warm-up to finish before swapping with the target slot.== Here's a sample web.config fragment.
 <system.webServer>
 <applicationInitialization>
 <add initializationPage="/" hostName="[app hostname]" />